s3ba-b/Companies/README.md

 # Supported HTTP queries
 Soon I will write about this here.
 # Use your own SQL Server database
+Do this on your PC if you didn't before: dotnet tool install --global dotnet-ef dotnet add package Microsoft.EntityFrameworkCore.Design
 1. Modify the connection string
 2. Add a migration with .NET CLI: dotnet ef migrations add MyMigration
 3. Update your SQL Server database: dotnet ef database update